Oshima-Hina/Lab7_Starter/README.md

 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.

--Properly size the images since they were larger than their displayed size
+- Properly size the images since they were larger than their displayed size

--\<html\> element does not have a [lang] attribute, and it should have one for accessibility.
+- \<html\> element does not have a [lang] attribute, and it should have one for accessibility.

--Serve static assets with an efficient cache policy, since a long cache lifetime can speed up repeat visits to your page.
+- Serve static assets with an efficient cache policy, since a long cache lifetime can speed up repeat visits to your page.